APogue/APogue.github.io/_drafts/protest_activities/2024-10-22-Protest-activities-UCLA-handling.md

 	The barriers that demonstrators used to block access to buildings have been removed, and we have staff located around Royce Quad to help ensure that they will not go up again.
 With regard to these incidents, our student conduct process has been initiated, and could lead to disciplinary action including suspension or expulsion."

+	- **The administration did not understand or convey the urgency of the matter---this is the main point, the safety issue is why the encampment needed to be cleared right away**

 - [April 30th Message for Those in UCLA Encampment](https://drive.google.com/file/d/1dmqAjbGiet8_PGS5cG632mjvPVt3geq5/view)

 	"The established encampment is unlawful and violates university policy.